 - Creamy and soft for easy printing

-- It may be fused from 250 to 350F.
+- It may be fused from 275 to 320F.
 The dwell time remains one minute and thirty seconds

-- The flash should be quick and fast and you get tack free fabric to go for the second print
+- The flash should be quick and fast and you get the tack-free fabric to go for the second print

 - Excellent opacity & printability